CZ-NIC/knot/doc/operation.rst

 If we have an initial setting with brand new zones without any DNSSEC keys, the initial keys for all zones are generated.
 With shared KSK, they will all have the same KSK, but different ZSKs.
-The KSK rollovers may take place at slightly different time for each of the zones, but the resulting new KSK will be shared again among all of them.
+The KSK rollovers may take place at slightly different times for each of the zones, but the resulting new KSK will be shared again among all of them.

-If we have zones already having their keys, turning on the shared KSK feature triggers no action.
+If we have zones which already have their keys, turning on the shared KSK feature triggers no action.
 But when a KSK rollover takes place, they will use the same new key afterwards.

 .. _DNSSEC Delete algorithm: